diegokoes/hsn-react-node/README.md

 ## AI use

 I've used it mainly in this places:

-- Comment every function with a brief and concise description of what it does
 - Bootstrap styling of scrapped components of the original site, the focus of this project wasn't replicating the styles, it was learning React + ExpressJS so Bootstrap and CSS took a backseat and I didn't do any of that.
 - I knew what I wanted to do in normalizeUseStateData() in the registration component, but I didn't know **how** to do it.
 I explicitely asked the AI to give me hints about how to achieve that normalization so that I don't send a nested monster of an object into the backend with data I don't need, and I arrived at that strategy used.